taivu1998/Income-Distribution-ML/README.md

 There are several optional command line arguments:

+- --model: Machine Learning algorithm, including 'lr', 'rf', 'knn', 'svm', and 'cnn'.
-- --arch: ResNet architecture, such as 'resnet20' or 'resnet18'.
+- --arch: ResNet architecture, such as 'resnet18' or 'resnet34'.
-- --dataset: Dataset, such as 'cifar10' or 'cifar100'.
-- --regularize: Regularization techniques, such as 'mixup' or 'cutout'.
+- --regularize: Regularization techniques, such as 'ridge' or 'lasso'.
-- --prune: Pruning techniques, such as 'soft_filter'.
-- --batch-size: Size of a training batch.
+- --batch-size: Size of a training batch for CNN.
-- --lr: Learning rate.
+- --lr: Learning rate for CNN.
-- --epochs: Number of training epochs.
+- --epochs: Number of training epochs for CNN.

 ## Authors